dicksontsai/stanford-nlp-local-extension/README.md

-# Stanform NLP Local Extension
+# Stanford NLP Local Extension

 A Chrome extension that lets you study sentences on web pages using Stanford NLP tools.